-A metallic frame surrounds the suspension system as well as the iKAGRA-PR3 SAS and is called security frame.
-The purpose of the security frame is to avoid that the suspension system gets damaged when a mechanical failure is happened.
+A metallic frame surrounds the suspension system as well as the iKAGRA-PR3 SAS and is called the security frame.
+The purpose of the security frame is to avoid the suspension system being damaged if a mechanical failure happens.
 It is connected to the underneath of the standard GAS filter.
 The frame was designed so that its structural resonant frequencies are higher than those of the suspension system.